amitkr209/Python_and_R_Projects/Data Analyst Job Market Analysis/README.md

 - **Power BI, though the least demanded skill** among the five, shows a significant upward trend from July onwards.
 It begins the year at a low point but consistently climbs, peaking in September and maintaining this elevated demand through to December.

-## 4. How well do jobs and skills pay for Data Analysts?
+## 4. How well do jobs and skills pay for Data Analyst?
 To identify the highest-paying roles and skills, I only looked at jobs in India and looked at their median salary.
 But first, I looked at the salary distributions of common data jobs like Data Scientist, Data Engineer, and Data Analyst, to get an idea of which jobs are paid the most.

 View my notebook with detailed steps here: [4_Salary_Analysis](https://github.com/amitkr209/Python_and_R_Projects/blob/main/Data%20Analyst%20Job%20Market%20Analysis/04_Salary_Analysis.ipynb).